-This has been a hotly debated topic not only on this site, but in our office, at social events and in beauty and barber shops across America.
+How black people spend their money has been a hotly debated topic not only on this site, but in our office, at social events and in beauty and barber shops across America.

-We’ve updated our original article with some information from an article written in September 2013, by Stacy M. Brown posted on the Washington Informer.com website titled, “Big Spenders, Small Investors: Blacks Have Little to Show for Hard-Earned Dollars.”
+We’ve updated our original post with some information from an article written in September 2013, by Stacy M. Brown posted on the Washington Informer.com website titled, “Big Spenders, Small Investors: Blacks Have Little to Show for Hard-Earned Dollars.”
 In that article, Ms. Brown writes, “If black America counted as an independent country, its wealth would rank 11th in the world.
 However, African Americans continue to squander their vast spending power, relegating blacks to economic slavery instead of financial freedom, according to several consumer reports detailing the use of cash in the black community.”

 Happy New Year!